ZINUX1998/DMICF/README.md

 # DMICF
-This repo is the official implementation for the paper "[Dual-Perspective Disentangled Multi-Intent Alignment for Enhanced Collaborative Filtering](https://export.arxiv.org/abs/2506.11538)"
+This repo is the official implementation for the paper **Dual-Perspective Disentangled Multi-Intent Alignment for Enhanced Collaborative Filtering**

 ### **For every dataset used in our experiments, we provide the corresponding model checkpoints saved at each training epoch**, facilitating detailed analysis and ensuring reproducibility.